What Is Time?

-In math, time can be defined as the ongoing and continuous sequence of events that occur in succession, from the past through the present to the future.
+In math, time can be defined as an ongoing and continuous sequence of events that occur in succession, from past through the present, and to the future.

-Time is a used to quantify, measure or compare the duration of events or the intervals between them, and even, sequence events.
+Time is used to quantify, measure, or compare the duration of events or the intervals between them, and even, sequence events.

 We measure time in seconds, minutes, hours, days, weeks, months and years with clocks and calendars.

 A day has 24 hours.
 We use A.M. to tell the time running from midnight to noon and P.M. for the time running from noon to midnight.

 We do not write A.M. or P.M. at 12 o’clock in the afternoon and 12 o’clock at midnight.
 12 o’clock at noon is written as 12 noon and 12 o’clock at midnight is written as 12 midnight.